-This guide explains how to do that by defining intellectual property theft, how it happens, and the best practices businesses should follow to prevent it from happening.
+This guide defines intellectual property theft, how it may occur, and best practices business should follow to prevent it from happening.

 What is intellectual property theft?